b-fender/html-page/README.md

-This is just a test repository with nothing useful inside.
+This is just a simple HTML template.